laravel/docs/queries.md

 The database query builder provides a convenient, fluent interface to creating and running database queries.
 It can be used to perform most database operations in your application, and works on all supported database systems.

-> **Note:** The Laravel query builder uses PDO parameter binding throughout to protect your application against SQL injection attacks.
+> **Note:** The Laravel query builder uses PDO parameter binding to protect your application against SQL injection attacks.
 There is no need to clean strings being passed as bindings.

 <a name="selects"></a>
 ## Selects